Physics prospects with the second oscillation maximum at Deep Underground Neutrino Experiment

 Pontecorvo's original insight that neutrinos oscillate among one another~\cite{pontecorvo} has been confirmed by a variety of neutrino oscillation experiments involving wide range of energies and baselines.
 The idea of neutrino oscillations among the three light active neutrino flavours has been rewarded with a Nobel prize in 2015~\cite{nobel2015}.
 The parameters entering the neutrino oscillation framework have been measured to a fairly good precision (see the recent global fit analyses~\cite{deSalas:2020pgw,Esteban:2020cvm}).
 The best-fit values and $3\sigma$ range of neutrino mass and mixings deciphered from oscillation data are given in Table~\ref{tab:parameters}.
 Yet, there are some open questions in the standard mass-induced oscillation framework.
 These include the question of neutrino mass hierarchy (sign of $\Delta m^{2}_{31}$), the value of the CP violating phase ($\delta$) and determining the correct octant of $\theta_{23}$.
 Furthermore, it is desirable to improve the precision measurements of the parameters entering the oscillation framework.

-Determination of neutrino mass hierarchy (MH) would allow us to get closer towards determining the underlying structure of the neutrino mass matrix by being able to discriminate between theoretical models giving rise to neutrino masses ~\cite{Albright:2006cw}.
-Alongwith the CP violating phase $\delta$, it impacts the effectiveness of leptogenesis scenario which can explain the matter-antimatter asymmetry of the Universe ~\cite{Fukugita:1986hr}.
+Determination of neutrino mass hierarchy (MH) would allow us to get closer towards determining the underlying structure of the neutrino mass matrix by being able to discriminate between theoretical models giving rise to neutrino masses~\cite{Albright:2006cw}.
+Along with the CP violating phase $\delta$, it impacts the effectiveness of leptogenesis scenario which can explain the matter-antimatter asymmetry of the Universe~\cite{Fukugita:1986hr}.

 The next generation neutrino oscillation experiments would allow us to precisely determine the known parameters and determine the remaining unknowns in the neutrino oscillation formalism.
-The long baseline neutrino experiments are designed such that the desirable physics outcome is achieved.
+The long-baseline neutrino experiments are designed such that the desirable physics outcome is achieved.
 Typically, the optimal combination is for a value of baseline ($L$) and energy ($E$) for which $P_{\mu e}$ has its first peak.
 This is referred to as the {\sl{first oscillation maximum}}.
-Typically, for shorter baselines, the higher oscillation maxima are unaccessible as the energies at which these occur are too small.
+Typically, for shorter baselines, the higher oscillation maxima are unaccessible as the energies at which these occur are low and difficult to produce experimentally .
 For longer baselines, it may be possible to access the information from the {\sl{second (and higher) oscillation maxima}}.
 At the second oscillation maximum, one expects higher sensitivity to $\delta$ as the size of the $\delta$-dependent interference term is a factor of $\sim 3$ larger than that at the first oscillation maximum.